 Location: Lake Atitlán, Guatemala

 Taking in the beautiful views of Lake Atitlán

 Lake Atitlán is the deepest lake in Central America.
 It was formed by an ancient volcanic eruption and is surrounded by volcanoes and traditional Mayan villages.
 I couldn’t wait to paddle on it.
 I grew increasingly excited as I reached the bustling main “embarcadero” in Panajachel, the entry port to Lake Atitlán.
 It’s a bumpy and crowded taxi boat ride in the late afternoon.
 I took a tiny seat on the bow and held on tight as I tried to take in all of the surrounding beauty, gazing up in awe at the steep cliffs and the volcanoes towering over the lake.
-About twenty minutes later and halfway across the lake we reached the lodge where I’d be staying and I quickly unloaded my backpack and my ISLE paddle board bag from the top of the boat and onto the dock.
+About 20 minutes later, and halfway across the lake, we reached the lodge where I’d be staying.
+I quickly unloaded my backpack and my ISLE paddle board bag from the top of the boat and onto the dock.

 - Paddle from sunrise to early afternoon for the calmest water and the best views as the lake becomes choppy with afternoon winds.

 - Visit Stand Up Paddle Atitlán to for tours and rentals in Lake Atitlán.

 No better way to spend the day